TheWorldOfCode/Bare-metal-teensy-3.x/README.md

 The folder tools contains the teensy loader from [www.pjrc.com/teensy].
 On linux is it a good idea to copy the 49-teensy.rules to /etc/udev/rules.d/

 In the folder project you find the make file, which compiles your program.
-You should change the variable LIBDIR to your library path (The folder teensy3 or others) and TARGET.
+You should change the variable LIBDIR to your library path (The folder teensy3 or others), TOOLS and TARGET.

 The make file has som function you can call.